linomp/todo-manager-api/server/README.md

 - [X] Extend Task Schema, add `currentCompleters`, `minCompleters`, `selectors`, and `completers` properties (besides completer count, task owner also needs to know selectors' and completers' info).
   - Keep in mind: _"a completer is a task assignee who has completed that task.
 A task may have 100 assignees but less completers"_
 - [X] Extend Task creation endpoint
-- [ ] Adjust notion of 'Task completion'; now based on minimum completers vs. current completers.
+- [X] Adjust notion of 'Task completion'; now based on minimum completers vs. current completers.
+- [ ] Document logic extension in task completion endpoint
-- [ ] Add validation/error: _"a user who has already completed a task cannot complete it again"_.
+- [X] Add validation/error: _"a user who has already completed a task cannot complete it again"_.
+- [X] Make sure _"only assignee of a task can mark it as completed"_ still holds.
 - [ ] Allow owner of task to see: `assignees`, `selectors` & `completers`
-- [ ] Make sure _"only assignee of a task can mark it as completed"_ still holds.
 - [ ] Double check documentation completeness (w. examples)
 - [ ] Double check everything works on SwaggerUI & Postman